 - This above zip file can be imported into the Bonita portal as a resource, and the page can be added and utilized in a custom application, which can also be created in the Bonita portal as depicted in the below images:

-With the introduction of the UI designer and the various interesting features outlined above, Bonita BPM has made it easier for its users to create workflows.
-Further, the Bonita BPM application platform allows developers to build really engaging business applications for enterprises.
-The process of migrating workflows from Bonita BPM 6 to the new Bonita BPM 7 is fairly simple if the right steps are followed.
+With the introduction of the UI designer and the various interesting features outlined above, Bonita has made it easier for its users to create workflows.
+Further, the Bonita application platform allows developers to build really engaging business applications for enterprises.
+The process of migrating workflows from Bonita 6 to the new Bonita 7 is fairly simple if the right steps are followed.